sucho-archiving/sucho-archiving.github.io/browsertrix.md

 This command downloads and sets up Browsertrix using Docker.

 **Note**: If this command throws an error, you might not have administrative permissions.
 Try the above command again, but put `sudo` at the front, so the command would be: `sudo docker pull webrecorder/browsertrix-crawler`

+Now that you've installed Docker and configured the Docker image, you shouldn't need to redo these first setup steps again.

 ## Picking a website from the spreadsheet
 Go to the Browsertrix tab of the SUCHO working spreadsheet and pick a site to work on that no one has claimed yet.
 To claim the site, on that row of the spreadsheet, add your name to the 'Claimed By' column, and update the 'Status' column to 'in progress.'